bitkub/bitkub-official-api-docs/websocket-api.md

 Use symbol id (numeric id) to get real-time data of order book: **wss://api.bitkub.com/websocket-api/orderbook/[\<symbol-id\>](#symbols)**.

 #### Authentication:
+Authentication via websocket is now deprecated.

-Authentication is required in order to access certain data.
+~~Authentication is required in order to access certain data.
 Send the **[websocket token](https://github.com/bitkub/bitkub-official-api-docs/blob/master/restful-api.md#post-apimarketwstoken)** to the server via the established socket connection.
-The message is in **JSON** format.
+The message is in **JSON** format.~~

 #### Sample authentication message (JSON string):
 ```javascript